Remdox/Yolo11-Card-Detection-cpp/README.md

 1. cd into build/
 2. cmake ..
 3. make -> compiles (doesn't compile if there are compiler errors)
-4. ./finalProject <image_to_test> (WIP, to define)
+4. to start, test on an image with `./finalProject <image_to_test>` or see the help page with `./finalProject -h`

 # Datasets
 Some datasets of the proposal are used, with the addition of other datasets to have greater variety and robustness.
+No data augmentation has been used for the datasets, keeping a low memory overhead.

+## Training
-The program runs using YOLO, which means that the datasets have to follow YOLO's folder structure.
+The program runs using YOLO, which means that the training dataset has to follow YOLO's folder structure.
 See: [YOLO's Dataset Structure for YOLO Classification Tasks](https://docs.ultralytics.com/datasets/classify/).
 In this specific case, the dataset structure is defined as:
 ```
 <DATASET_PATH>/